 united nations international women’s day

-Communities of women from Honduras where connected with women in the South
+A community of women from Honduras where connected remotely with women in the

 peace honduras 49